lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Lower the pressure on the inode cache

-If your PC has has enough RAM available, you can also achieve a little more performance by lowering the aggresive pressure on the inode cache.
+If your PC has has enough free RAM available, you can also achieve a little more performance by lowering the aggresive pressure on the inode cache.
 A small warning, clearing system memory less frequently will impact new processes trying to load (mem in use).

 Open your terminal and type:
 ```